Optimal treatment assignment rules under capacity constraints: Setting

-\begin{eg} \citet{angrist2006long} study the medium-term effects of the PACES program in Columbia.
-Specifically, they investigate the impact of receiving a randomly assigned voucher (which allows attendance at private secondary schools) on educational attainment seven years later, using the administrative data.
+\begin{eg} \citet{angrist2006long} study the medium-term effects of the PACES program in Columbia.\footnote{PACES stands for Programa de Ampliación de Cobertura de la Educación Secundaria.} Specifically, they investigate the impact of receiving a randomly assigned voucher (which allows attendance at private secondary schools) on educational attainment seven years later, using the administrative data.

 In one of their main specifications, they consider the following linear model: